Submit an Article

 Article preview

 Correlativity is established not only between a system of points and a system of planes, but also between transformations of these systems.
-It is precisely because of correlativity that this theorem has a dual meaning, so that in its formulation an ordinary lattice can be replaced by a polar one and vice versa.
-The author considers it necessary to publish this theorem in view of the fact that in crystallography, to determine the symbol of a complex, we precisely perform the operation of shifting the polar lattice (using the gnomosteographic projection), while the essence of the change that the ordinary lattice undergoes in this case remained unknown.
+Precisely because of this correlative naure this theorem has a dual meaning, so that in its formulation an ordinary lattice can be replaced by a polar one and vice versa.
+The author considers it necessary to publish this theorem in view of the fact that in crystallography, to determine the symbol of a complex, we perform precisely the operation of shifting the polar lattice using the gnomosteographic projection, while the essence of the change that the ordinary lattice undergoes in this case remained unknown.

 How to cite: Fedorov Y.S.
 Shift of ordinary and polar lattices // Journal of Mining Institute.
 1908.
 Vol. 1.
 Iss.
 5. p.
 396-397.